super-slump-su/Escape-From-Turn-Based/README.md

 # Tactical-Extraction-Shooter-Text
-Tactical Extraciton Shooter Text (TEST) is a text-based game loosely based on modern extraction shooters.
+Tactical Extraction Shooter Text (TEST) is a text-based game loosely based on modern extraction shooters.
 This is a current work-in-progress with temporary placeholding names as I develop it.

 There may be some things you may recognize from mainstream games.